 The Timbuk2 Command is a large laptop backpack with multiple storage compartments and pockets.
-It is a run-of-the-mill backpack that includes everything you would want and has features that work as they are designed to.
-That said, this is not a bag that makes you go "wow."
+It is a run-of-the-mill backpack that includes everything you would want and has features that work as they are designed.
+That said, this is not a bag that makes you go, "wow."
 It received average scores in almost every category, making it one of the lower ranking backpacks in our review.
-It's not that this is a bad backpack, it's just that it doesn't really get us excited.
+It's not that this is a lousy backpack, it's just that it doesn't get us excited.

 Timbuk2 Command Pack Review

 Compare prices at 3 resellers Pros: Large, lots of storage, good organizational ability